zooko/smalloc/README.md

 In fact, I just found a sporadic bug that occurs only in a specific case and only very rarely at that (and maybe only on ARM?), and I left it in as an "Easter Egg" for any enterprising bug-hunters out there.
-I'll try to remember to go back and take it out before I consider removing this warning not to rely on `smalloc`.
+I'll try to remember to go back and fix it before I remove this warning not to rely on `smalloc`.

-I will give a bounty of 100 Zcash (ZEC) to the first person who submits a pull request on github that fixes this Easter Egg bug. :-)
+I will give a bounty of 10 Zcash (ZEC) to the first person who submits a pull request on github that fixes this Easter Egg bug, if they do so before I get around to committing the fix myself. :-)

 # Usage